ircv3/ircv3-specifications/extensions/chathistory.md

 In the typical IRC network, there is no well-defined global linear ordering of messages, since different linked servers may see messages in different orders.
 Furthermore, due to clock skew between servers and between server and client, messages may be relayed, stored, and replayed in an order that differs from the timestamp order.
 Within the recommended constraints on message ordering described above, implementations may want to make different tradeoffs between simplicity, consistency, and correctness (i.e., neither missing nor duplicating messages).

 Client implementations should account for the possibility that history reply batches may contain nicknames (as sources or parameters) that have subsequently changed.
+With direct message history, servers may wish to rewrite the sources or targets of messages to correspond to the current nicknames of the two users.

 ## Security Considerations